Maurone7/NTA/README.md

 **Pro tip**: Use `[[Note|Custom Text]]` to change how the link appears while keeping the same target.

 ### Hidden Embded Links: `![[Note Name]]`
-Embeds the actual content of another note inline, but hide it's from another file
+Embeds the actual content of another note inline, but hides the fact that it's from another file

 ### PDF Viewing